hwamichelleangelina/shopee_flash_sale_reviews_sentiment_analysis/README.md

 # Shopee Flash Sale Reviews Sentiment Analysis
+The goal is to predict the sentiment (positive, negative, or neutral) of user reviews for various products during Shopee's flash sale events.
+This project uses multiple machine learning and deep learning techniques.
 ## Project Overview
 The Shopee Flash Sale event is a popular e-commerce promotion where a variety of products are sold at discounted prices for a limited period.
 Customers often leave reviews to express their satisfaction or dissatisfaction with products.
 Analyzing these reviews helps businesses understand customer feedback, improve product quality, and enhance customer experience.